UCaNLabUMB/SDR_Tutorials/Documentation/SDR_Hardware.md

 The alternative signal path in the [SDR_Hardware_03](https://github.com/UCaNLabUMB/SDR_Tutorials/tree/main/Flowgraphs/03_Hardware) flowgraph demonstrates a simplistic FDM implementation where two separate BPSK signals are multiplexed in the digital domain before being upconverted in the hardware and transmitted over the air.
 FDM is a multiplexing method for sharing the available bandwidth across multiple data streams.
 Frequency division multiple access (FDMA) is one application of FDM where different frequency ranges are assigned to different users.
 The basic idea is that multiple signals with bandwidth much less than the sample rate can be merged at the transmit end and then filtered and decoupled at the receive end.

 Functionally, the FDM implementation in the flowgraph multiplies each baseband BPSK signal by a complex sinusoid with different frequencies.
 These are defined as the intermediate frequencies (IF).
 The two signals are then added together.
-Revisiting basic concepts from signals, can conceptualize the impact by considering the following principles:
+Revisiting basic concepts from signals, we can conceptualize the impact by considering the following principles:
 * Multiplication in time domain is convolution in frequency domain
-* The Fourier Transform of a complex sinusoid (i.e., $e^{j \omega t}) is a unit impulse at $\omega$
+* The Fourier Transform of a complex sinusoid (i.e., $e^{j \omega t}$) is a unit impulse at $\omega$
 * Convolution with a unit impulse is equivalent to a shift of the signal

 Mathematically, these concepts are highlighted below.
 For simplicity, we introduce the concepts within a continuous time framework; but the outcome is comparable with our digital (i.e., discrete time) implementation.

 $$ y\left(t\right) = x\left(t\right) e^{j \omega_{IF} t} \Rightarrow Y\left(f\right) = \frac{1}{2\pi} X\left(\omega\right) * \mathcal{F} \left{e^{j \omega_{IF} t}\right} $$

 $$ \mathcal{F} \left{e^{j \omega_{IF} t}\right} = 2\pi \delta\left(\omega - \omega_{IF}\right) $$

 $$ Y\left(f\right) = X\left(\omega\right) *  \delta\left(\omega - \omega_{IF}\right) = X\left(\omega - \omega_{IF}\right)

 This is seen in the default configuration when running the flowgraph and switching the source signal to the 2 BPSK w/ FDM selection.
 As seen below, the outcome in frequency domain shows the superposition of two BPSK signals - one centered at the Tx carrier frequency (i.e., at 915MHz) and one at 3MHz above the Tx carrier frequency (i.e., at 918MHz).
 This corresponds to the IF settings of 0 and 3MHz!